Enock Kwateng: Nantes

 Kwateng is a youth prospect of Nantes and eventually made his Ligue 1 first-team debut on 15 August 2015 against Angers in a 0–0 draw replacing Olivier Veigneau after 79 minutes.

 Bordeaux

 In June 2019, Kwateng agreed a four-year deal with league rivals Bordeaux.
 Due to the expiration of his Nantes contract he joined Bordeaux on a free transfer for the 2019–20 season.

+Ankaragücü

+On 14 February 2023, he signed a 1,5-year contract with Süper Lig club Ankaragücü.